oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 * No applications deployed.
 * A T3 channel.

-If you run the sample from a machine that is remote to the Kubernetes cluster, and you need to push the new image to a registry that is local to the cluster, you need to do the following (also see the `image` property in the table in the next section):
+If you run the sample from a machine that is remote to the Kubernetes cluster, and you need to push the new image to a registry that is local to the cluster, you need to do the following (also see the `image` property in the Configuration parameters table in the next section):
-* Set the `image` property in the inputs file to the target image name (including the registry hostname/port and the tag if needed).
+* Set the `image` property in the inputs file to the target image name (including the registry hostname/port and the tag, if needed).
 * Run the `create-domain.sh` script without the `-e` option.
 * Push the `image` to the target registry.
-* Run the following command to create the domain.
+* Run the following command to create the domain:

 ```
 $ kubectl apply -f /path/to/output-directory/weblogic-domains/<domainUID>/domain.yaml